The Persian Calendar: History, Structure, and Cultural Significance

 Nowruz: The Persian New Year

-Nowruz, meaning “New Day,” is the most celebrated event in the Persian Calendar.
-Observed at the vernal equinox, it marks the first day of Farvardin and the start of spring.
-This festival has been celebrated for over 3,000 years and symbolizes renewal, family, and the triumph of light over darkness.
+Nowruz, meaning “New Day,” is the most significant celebration in the Persian Calendar.
+Observed at the spring equinox, it marks the first day of Farvardin and has been celebrated for over 3,000 years.

 Learning Farsi Through Culture